Bryan Bishop

-Bryan Bishop, frequently referred to on podcasts as Bald Bryan, is an American radio personality and New York Times Best Selling author, best known for his career on The Adam Carolla Show podcast and its previous radio version.
+Bryan Bishop (September 13, 1978 – September 18, 2026), also known in podcasts as Bald Bryan, was an American radio personality and author, best known for his work on The Adam Carolla Show podcast and its previous radio version.

 Early life

-Bishop was born in 1978 and grew up in San Carlos, California.
-He attended Junípero Serra High School in San Mateo, California where he was a classmate of Tom Brady.
-They both graduated in 1995.
-He majored in creative writing at the University of Southern California, where he was a founding member of the Pi Kappa Phi fraternity's Delta Rho chapter.
+Bishop was born on September 13, 1978, and resided in San Carlos, California.
+He attended Junípero Serra High School in San Mateo, California, where he was a classmate of Tom Brady.
+Bryan graduated in 1996.
+Bishop majored in creative writing at the University of Southern California, where he was a founding member of the Pi Kappa Phi fraternity's Delta Rho chapter.